President Barack Obama speaks Wednesday in Washington about the need to address income disparity. Brendan Smialowski/AFP/Getty Images

 President Barack Obama said Wednesday that he believes America’s "dangerous and growing" income inequality represents the "defining challenge of our time," indicating that he intends to put social mobility at the center of his remaining second-term agenda.

-The remarks by the president, who said the issue of inequality "drives everything I do in this office," came during an impassioned speech at an event organized by the Center for American Progress, a Washington, D.C.-based liberal think tank with close ties to the White House.
+The remarks by the president, who said the issue of inequality "drives everything I do in this office," came during an impassioned speech at an event organized by the Center for American Progress, a liberal think tank based in Washington, D.C., with close ties to the White House.

 "The combined trends of increasing inequality and decreasing mobility pose a fundamental threat to the American dream," Obama said.